 TRY SOMETHING A LITTLE DIFFERENT

 The bookcases in my office are one place that I don’t decorate seasonally, other than just a maybe adding just a small touch or two.
-To make them fit in with the rest of my decor, I painted them gray and then we added a barn door that slides from one side to the other.
+To make them fit in with the rest of my decor, I painted them a soft gray and then we added a barn door that slides from one side to the other.
 I’m able to hide all of my ugly office supplies behind the door and slide it open whenever I need to get to them.

 Other than a way to store office supplies, these bookcases are mainly a decorative element in the room, so I didn’t overload them with books.
 When you’re accessorizing decorative shelves, I recommend being careful not to make the shelves appear top heavy by placing anything too heavy in appearance on the first shelf.
-Notice that the bottom shelf contains a basket which is holding several larger, heavy books, but the top shelf only has a trio of plants in a basket.
+Notice that the bottom shelf contains a wicker basket which is holding several larger, heavy books, but the top shelf only has a trio of plants in a basket.
 Which one looks ‘heavier’ to you?
 The books that I do have on display are carefully placed by size – either all the same size or taller books in the middle.
 The bindings on my books were an assortment of colors and weren’t pretty, so I turned the books backward to give me more of a neutral palette.

 SOME SYMMETRY IS GOOD, BUT TOO MUCH IS TOO MUCH